shota-kobayashi/redmine_tkgmap/README.md

 # redmine_tkgmap

-Adding a custom field that can choose latlng by google map.
+Adding a custom field that can choose latitude/longitude of location using google maps.

 -----------------------------------------
 ##Installation